Recently Visited Pages

 NOTE: While the college does not offer the national certification exam on campus, our curriculum prepares anyone to sit for the exam.

-Classroom Instruction/Mandatory Lab
+Classroom Instruction & Mandatory Lab

 The 120 clinical hours provide students the means to accomplish the required

-- Copy of MMR Vaccine
+- Copy of MMR vaccine documentation

-- Copy of Hepatitis B Vaccine
+- Copy of Hepatitis B vaccine documentation

 This is a non-credit, certificate course.
 Tuition is due at time of registration and is non-refundable and non-transferable.